ucb-stat133/stat133-fall-2017/labs/lab03-hws-repository.md

         origin  https://github.com/username/stat133-hws-fall17.git (fetch)
         origin  https://github.com/username/stat133-hws-fall17.git (push)

--   Go to your Github repository and check that you have a repo `stat133-hws-fall17.git` (it will be empty, but don't worry).

 Pushing `README.md` to GitHub
 -----------------------------

--   So far you should have a local repository (in your computer), and an empty remote repository (in your github).
--   Let's add the changes in `README.md` file

-    ``` bash
-    git add README.md
-    ```
+-   Now that you have linked your local repo with your remote repo, you can start pushing (i.e. uploading) commits to github.

--   As it is customary, after adding changes, you check the status of your repository (You should see a git message telling you about the *"Changes to be committed"*):
+-   As part of the basic workflow with git and github, you want to constantly check the status of your repo"

         git status

--   Now let's commit those changes, including a commit message:

-        git commit -m "readme: customize with personal information"

--   Now let's push your commit to the remote branch (`origin`) from the local branch (`master`):
+-   Now let's push your recent commit to the remote branch (`origin`) from the local branch (`master`):

     ``` bash
     git push origin master
     ```

 -   Go to your Github repository and refresh the browser.
-If everything went fine, you should be able to see the contents of the `README.md` file.
+If everything went fine, you should be able to see the contents of your customized `README.md` file.

 Pushing Warm-Up 01 assignment
 -----------------------------